lechoo/toddmotto.github.com/_posts/2012-11-14-fluid-first-creating-a-future-proof-fluid-and-responsive-website.md

 Start with your percentages, build your core site structure, and then make the slight tweaks with media queries to finalise.
 Change those column widths to 100% so they stack nicely, build as you wish.
 It requires very little media query manipulation and kicks ass on all devices.
 Initially, this is the first step into creating your fluid-first website, the rest is up to you.

-Most importantly, take advice from the Demo, you can see how powerful a tiny media query tweak could be to a percentage, and I feel the less we use media queries and the more we can rely on percentages – the easier our development lives will be.
+You can see how powerful a tiny media query tweak could be to a percentage, and I feel the less we use media queries and the more we can rely on percentages – the easier our development lives will be.
 Percentages aren’t limited to pixels, so let your designs expand.

 ### Finishing touches

 For browsers that don’t support media queries, it’s well worth implementing [css3-mediaqueries.js][3], a JavaScript polyfill by Wouter van der Graaf, to make IE5 become responsive.
 Here’s how to include it in your site:
 [3]: //code.google.com/p/css3-mediaqueries-js/
     <!--[if lte IE 8]><script src="js/mediaqueries.min.js"></script><![endif]-->

 Note: If you are using ‘min-device-width’ instead of ‘min-width’, or ‘max-device-width’ instead of ‘max-width’ you’ll need to use ‘if lte IE 10′ instead of IE 8, as IE9/10 do not support min/max-device-width.